lavanya-vanwyk/personal-landing-page/README.md

 # Personal Portfolio Website

 This is a responsive portfolio website consisting of multiple pages and a sticky navbar.
+Updated with Tailwind.

 ## Project goals and features

 The aim of this project was to build a functional and responsive portfolio website that is scalable and easily expandable.
-This website was built using Bootstrap and features a neat little typewriting animation on the home page that cycles through 4 string options.
+This website was built using Tailwind and features a neat little typewriting animation on the home page that cycles through 4 string options, and a motion-graphic geometric effect that tracks the cursor.

 ## Tech stack & tools

 * JavaScript ES6
-* Bootstrap 5.3
+* Tailwind 4.1
 * Prettier 11.0.0.
 * Netlify
-* Aseprite

 ## Running instructions